scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 .. class:: abstract

-   The analysis of time series data is a fundamental part of many scientific disciplines, but there are few resources meant to help domain scientists to easily explore time course datasets: traditional statistical models of time series are often too rigid to explain complex time domain behavior, while popular machine learning packages deal almost exclusively with 'fixed-width' datasets containing a uniform number of features. ``cesium`` is a time series analysis framework, consisting of a Python library as well as a web front-end interface, that allows researchers to apply modern machine learning techniques to time series data in a way that is simple, easily reproducible, and extensible.
+   The analysis of time series data is a common procedure in many scientific disciplines, yet there are few resources available to domain scientists for easily exploring time course datasets: traditional statistical models of time series are often too rigid to explain complex time domain behavior, while popular machine learning packages deal almost exclusively with 'fixed-width' datasets containing a uniform number of features. ``cesium`` is a time series analysis framework, consisting of a Python library as well as a web front-end interface, that allows researchers to apply modern machine learning techniques to time series data in a simple, easily reproducible, and extensible way.

 .. class:: keywords